cnehm006/physics-engine/README.md

 # physics-engine
-I'm gonna try to make a basic physics engine in Java.
+Making a physics engine purely using Java.